fnznhnzn/km_invoice_helper/README.md

 ### Km Invoice Helper

-EPC QR Codes for ERPNext users within the European Union.
+EPC QR Codes for ERPNext.
 Contrary to other implementations, we compile the necessary data points and store the resulting code as a string in the database when the invoice is saved or submitted.

 That way, no on-the-fly graphics generation breaks the scheduled creation of invoices such as in subscriptions.
 No extra libraries necessary either, ERPNext's preferred PDF tool wkhtmltopdf has all we need.